oracle/node-oracledb/doc/api.md

   Database connection.
 A 'SODA database' is an abstraction, allowing access to SODA collections in that 'SODA database', which then allow access to documents in those collections.
-A SODA database is analogous to an Oracle Database user or schema, a collection is analogous to a table, and a document is analogous to a table row with one column for a unique document key, a column for the document content, and other columns for various document attributes.
+A SODA database is analogous to an Oracle Database user or schema.
+A collection is analogous to a table.
+A document is analogous to a table row with one column for a unique document key, a column for the document content, and other columns for various document attributes.